indirakalagara/emission-factor-mgmt/readme.md

 ## What are Emission Factors and why those are important

 When Organization started their Sustainability journey, the very crucial thing is to start capturing the relavant data with respect to their operations to estimate / calculate the emissions.
 The captured data should be cleaned, normalized and then used to calculate the organization emissions.
 So to calculate emissions, two types of input data is required.

-- activity data
-- emission factors
+#### 1. Activity data

-**Activity data** is a quantitative measure of a level of activity that results in GHG emissions.
+Activity data is a quantitative measure of a level of activity that results in GHG emissions.
 This is the data the organization captures from their operations / supplychain,etc.

 Example :
 - How many liters of fuel consumed,
 - How much electricity is consumed,
 - How many kilograms of material purchased

+#### 2. Emission factor
-**Emission factor** is a factor that converts activity data into GHG emissions data.
+An Emission factor is a factor that converts activity data into GHG emissions data.
 Example :
 - How much kg CO2 is emitted per liter of fuel consumed
 - How much kg CO2 is emitted for one kwh power consumption